wp-plugins/imagesoptimizer/readme.txt

 == Installation ==
 1. Upload full directory into your wp-content/plugins directory
+2. Set CHMOD 777 to plugin directory wp-content/plugins/imagesoptimizer
-2. Activate the plugin at plugin administration page
+3. Activate the plugin at plugin administration page
-3. Setup your watermark on plugin settings page.
+4. Setup your watermark on plugin settings page.

 == Changelog ==

+= 1.4 =
+ * Some updates

+= 1.0 =
+ * New plugin.

-= Version 1.0, May 9, 2010 =
+= Version 1.4, Jun 3, 2010 =

 == Frequently Asked Questions ==